brian-1989/BGT_Pactual_project/README.md

 # BGT PACTUAL Project

 ## **Description**
 The BGT Pactual project is a web application developed in FastAPI.
 It allows the user to subscribe to the funds offered by the bank, and each fund has a minimum subscription amount.
+When the user subscribes, a notification can be sent via Email or SMS.
 The funds offered are as follows: the Voluntary Pension Fund (FPV) and Collective Investment Funds (FICs).
 It also allows the user to opt out or unsubscribe from a fund, and when this happens, the client is refunded the subscription amount.
 The platform provides the user with the ability to view all their fund transactions (Openings and Cancellations).

 ## **Table of Contents**